pola-rs/polars-book/CONTRIBUTING.md

 Each code example should:

-- run as a independent `Python` module,
+- Run as a independent `Python` module.
-- find itself in its own folder within the `user_guide/src/_examples/...` directory,
+- Find itself in its own folder within the `user_guide/src/_examples/...` directory.
-- try to make use of the toy datasets defined in the `user_guide/src/_examples/datasets.py` module (if applicable; add your own if needed),
+- Try to make use of the toy datasets defined in the `user_guide/src/_examples/datasets.py` module (if applicable; add your own if needed).
-- write any output to a file within the `user_guide/src/_outputs/...` directory (under the same folder-tree),
+- Write any output to a file within the `user_guide/src/_outputs/...` directory (under the same folder-tree).
-- be registered in the `run` recipe of the `Makefile` present at the root of the repo.
+- Be registered in the `run` recipe of the `Makefile` present at the root of the repo.

-For instance the core of the example without any extras:
+For instance, the core of the example without any extras:

 ```python
 # user_guide/src/_examples/template/example.py